 (Reference: The Times of India edition of August 3, 2009)

-Central Board of Secondary Education in India circular had stated that mobile phones were a major distraction and, at times, even misused.
+The Central Board of Secondary Education in India circular had stated that mobile phones were a major distraction and, at times, even misused.

 It had specifically mentioned the devices with in-built cameras, apprehending such phones could also be misused.

 However, no penalty was imposed or recommended if a student or a teacher was caught with one on campus.